 Consequently, FEICA’s OCF Technical Working Group (TWG) has developed a new range of standard test methods that deliver realistic, reproducible results for OCF products.
 A series of FEICA’s OCF test methods has been approved as CEN standards too.
 All the companies represented in the TWG have committed to using these standard methods to evaluate and communicate the various properties of their products, such as foam yield.
 As a result, customers can rest assured that the data they read on product packaging and in literature provides an accurate and honest representation of the product performance, allowing a reliable comparison of different OCF products.
 These standard test methods are available for download in the FEICA OCF Test Methods webpage or via the CEN standards one.

 FEICA provides input to the ECHA call for evidence on MCCP

 The European Commission has requested ECHA to prepare an Annex XV Substances of Very High Concern (SVHC) proposal for alkanes and C14-17 chloroalkanes for submission in February 2021.
 As medium-chained chlorinated paraffins (MCCP) mixtures are very important to OCFs, FEICA and individual interested FEICA members have contributed to this call for evidence.
 Please see the FEICA input to the ECHA call for evidence on MCCP.

 CE marking for OCF under the Construction Products Regulation (CPR)

-The PU-foam info center is an institution set up to serve leading European manufacturers of PU-foam cans.
-The info center gathers and updates information across the market focusing on PU-foam can products.
-Another objective pursued by the PU-foam info center is continuous ongoing promotion to enhance the image of the product.
-It is the company’s endeavour to communicate the above-mentioned goals to interested parties and the general public, adopting and maintaining an objective, fact-based information policy.
+The PU Foam Information Centre is an institution set up to serve leading European manufacturers of PU foam cans.
+The Information Centre gathers and updates information across the market focusing on PU foam can products.
+Another objective pursued by the PU Foam Information Centre is ongoing promotion to enhance the image of the product.
+It is the Company’s endeavour to communicate the above-mentioned goals to interested parties and the general public, adopting and maintaining an objective, fact-based information policy.